diwsec/penttools/README.md

-# A bash script for installing pentest tools for kalilinux, ubuntu, and docker(ubuntu)
+# A bash script for installing pentest tools for kalilinux, ubuntu, and docker

 To install, you need some requirements